learnk8s/knote-js/01_writing_a_note_taking_app.md

 Linux containers are often compared to shipping containers.

-Shipping containers have a standard format, and they allow to isolate goods in one container from goods in another.
+Shipping containers have a standard format, allowing them to isolate goods in one container from goods in another.

-Goods that belong together are packed in the same container, goods that have nothing to do with each other are packed in separate containers.
+Goods that belong together are packed in the same container, and goods that have nothing to do with each other are packed in separate containers.

 _Linux containers are similar._